bat/bat/INSTALL.md

 or later is needed to compile and run BAT.
 ROOT 6 is supported as well.

-Please check your linux distribution for the availability of precompiled packages on your system.
+Please check your Linux distribution for the availability of precompiled packages on your system.
 Many distributions offer the ROOT packages, albeit older versions.
 For example in Ubuntu 14.04, you can conveniently install the entire ROOT system through the package